milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

 ### Using Checkbox Element

-Check box is another common element we use in the forms, so lets add some to our application.
+A checkbox is another common element we use in the forms, so let us add some to our application.
 We will use checkboxes to select ingredients for our pizza.

 ![pizza-gui-checkbox.png]({{ "/assets/2018-03-01-angular-forms/pizza-gui-checkbox.png" | relative_url }})